The Best Ever Classic Cornbread

 - Butter

-- Half and half: Adds creaminess and fat, giving cornbread a soft, tender texture.
+- Half-and-half: Adds creaminess and fat, giving cornbread a soft, tender texture.

 - Biscuit mix: Simplifies the recipe with built-in flour, leaveners, and a touch of fat.